 We are after outsized, long-term windfalls

 Many individual traders obsess over short term gains or even day trading.
-The appeal of day trading is not hard to appreciate: it almost serves as entertainment like playing in a casino.
+The appeal of day trading is that it offers a degree of entertainment like playing in a casino.
 Unfortunately, the results of short-term trading tend to be similar to casino gambling for most traders.

 By contrast, trend following is about positioning your investments for large-scale price events.
 For perspective, here are a few examples of these large-scale price events or trends:

 This is only a small sample: in reality trends happen all the time in just about every market.
-Because these events may take months or years to unfold, trend following does not entail frequent short-term trading.
+Because these events may take months or years to unfold, trend following requires patience and does not entail frequent short-term trading.

-In fact, aside from the “entertainment” aspect of trading, most investors intuitively understand the most effective way to profit from their investments is through great trends, not frequent short-term betting.
-Accordingly, many research the markets in hopes of discovering the new Apple, Microsoft or Amazon – that life changing investment that could appreciate multiple times over the years.
+In fact, most investors intuitively understand the best way to profit from their investments is through great trends, not frequent short-term betting.
+Accordingly, many of them hope to discover the new Apple, Microsoft or Amazon – a life changing investment that could appreciate multiple times over the years.

-In real-estate also, profiting from investments usually entails owning a property for years as its value appreciates in a long-term trend.
+In real-estate also, profiting from investments usually entails owning a property for years as its value appreciates long-term.
 Even markets for such unusual items as New York taxi medallions clearly manifest trends:

 With this broader perspective, we can appreciate that the greatest driver of investment gains are the large-scale trends that unfold over sustained time periods.